jommarqs/talkdesk-js-class/04-extracting-generic-bits.md

   }
   ```

-Using this tiny framework, we can now build applications following the pattern we've exploring up to this point.
+Using this tiny framework, we can now build applications following the patterns we've been exploring up to this point.
 Just by extending `BaseApp`, all the complicated details about DOM manipulation and event handling are hidden away and the application code can be simple, compact and expressive.
 ```js
 import 'style.css';
 import BaseApp from './framework';